Close

 Why Companies Depend on Plain Old Telephone Services (POTS)

 First of all, what is POTS?
 Plain old telephone services, or POTS, have been around in some form since 1876.
-But by the mid-2010s, many businesses began taking steps to reduce dependency on POTS, partly due to the mass migration to VoIP and partly due to the expectation that carriers would eventually stop supporting their vast network of aging copper lines.
+But by the mid-2010s, many businesses began taking steps to reduce dependency on POTS, partly due to the mass migration to VoIP and partly due to the expectation that carriers would eventually stop supporting their vast network of aging copper phone lines.

 Organizations began by moving whatever they could to alternative technology, such as DID on the PRI, eFax, SIP, or IP-based technology.
 However, all organizations left some services reliant upon POTS, usually those that were not a good fit for VoIP.
 Services requiring an analog dial tone remained on POTS phone lines (including some required by law), such as fax, alarm, point of sale, elevator, and e-911.